 We go inside Granary Burying Ground, King’s Chapel ($3 per person admission), King’s Chapel Burying Ground, Faneuil Hall, and Copp’s Hill Burying Ground.
-You may also elect to go inside the Paul Revere House (adult admission is $6, $5.50 for seniors and college students, and $1 for children ages 5-17) and Old North Church ($5 per person admission).
-On the 5.5-hour version you can also tour inside Old South Meeting House and the Old State House.
-(Admission for 4 is included in your tour fee.
-Beyond that, you can purchase a joint admission ticket to both museums for $15 for adults; $14 for seniors and college students; and $8 for children ages 12 and under.)
+On Option 2 you may also elect to go inside the Paul Revere House (adult admission is $6, $5.50 for seniors and college students, and $1 for children ages 5-17), and Old North Church ($5 per person admission).
+On the 5.5-hour (Option 3) version you can also tour inside Old South Meeting House and the Old State House.
+You can purchase a joint admission ticket to both museums for $15 for adults, $14 for seniors and college students, and $8 for children ages 12 and under.

 When are tours offered?

-Tours run April 1 to December 1.
-Virtual programs run year-round.
+Tours run year-round.
 Contact us today to see if the date you are seeking is available.